oiio-cmp/Plastic_Bottles_Pollution/README.md

 ## Methodology
 The methodology for this project involved using a linear regression model to predict future plastic bottle waste trends based on historical data from major manufacturers.
 Linear regression was selected for its simplicity and effectiveness in capturing time-based trends, particularly given the dataset's moderate size (12 000 rows) and clear temporal structure.

+## Data Security and Ethical Considerations
+This project handles data based on litter collected in public environments.
+While it does not involve personal information, care was taken to ensure accurate representation of manufacturers' contributions to environmental pollution.
+Ethical considerations include avoiding misrepresentation or bias when reporting manufacturers' impact.
+Given that the data reflects human observations, it was rigorously cleaned and validated to reduce inaccuracies.
+ Transparency in the analysis was prioritized to ensure that the findings are used to support genuine environmental improvements rather than unfairly targeting specific manufacturers.
+Additionally, any findings should be used to promote positive environmental change, avoiding misuse for greenwashing or misrepresentation of sustainability efforts.

+## Data Collection and Preparation
+The initial step starts with  csv files ingestion into SQL Server using SQL Server Integration Services (SSIS) into pre-existing table.
+The choice of SQL Server was determined by the familiarity and proficiency with the tool in applying data validation and cleanse techniques.
+Given the potential risks to data quality from manual inputs in the raw data, a rigorous analysis was conducted, including the following steps:
+1. Imported fields format adjusted:

 # URL image link
 ![Image URL](https://statisticsbyjim.com/wp-content/uploads/2020/07/TimeSeriesTrade.png)
 # URL links